 If you want granular control of your edit, OpenShot probably isn’t for you.
 If, however, you’re looking for a relatively powerful, free experience that’s easier to use than other options, OpenShot’s interface spoon-feeds novices with visual previews of transitions, and features simplified timelines.
 A level above simple re-sequencing, OpenShot won’t give you color-grading tools, and for elements like animated titles you'll have to download another piece of free software, Blender, which is featured above.
 Having said that, it’s the perfect tool for managing simple projects, rearranging sequences, and getting to grips with basic effects.

-What makes it stand out, though – even compared to advanced editing tools – is its support for 4K video exports, making it an awesome, free tool for anyone who’s got a flagship phone like a Huawei P30 Pro or iPhone XS, and wants to get creative with their UHD footage.
+What makes it stand out, though – even compared to advanced editing tools – is its support for 4K video exports, making it an awesome, free tool for anyone who’s got a flagship phone like a Samsung S20 Ultra or iPhone 11 Pro, and wants to get creative with their UHD footage.